 So, really, the jokes about cellar dweller ratings should be aimed at ABC, which has bombed this season with quickly canceled duds “Lucky 7,” “Betrayal,” “Back in the Game” and most recently “The Assets.”

 ABC Entertainment Group president Paul Lee, a charming Brit who often disarms TV critics with overuse of the word “delicious” to describe ABC soaps, once again coasted on charm and by falling on his sword on a few occasions.

-Mr. Lee pointed to how time-shifting improves ratings for its shows, so that while their initial live viewing numbers may be troublingly low, over time those ratings perk up when delayed viewing on DVRs are considered.
+Mr. Lee said time-shifting improves ratings for ABC shows, so that while their initial live viewing numbers may be troublingly low, those ratings perk up when delayed viewing on DVRs is considered.